SUPERCILEX/hardcaml_riscv/docs/branch-prediction/paper.typ

 Consider the real piece of code in @prng-hardcaml used to generate 5 PRNGs that match @prng-batage from the BATAGE model.
 The code is both clear and concise:

-+ We first define a combinational logic function `gen_random` which receives a signal `x` and randomizes it via xors and shifts before returning it.
++ We first define a combinational logic function `gen_random` which receives a signal `x` and randomizes it via XORs and shifts before returning it.
 + Next we define a function `rng` which produces a register with sequential logic that computes `gen_random` every cycle, parameterized by a starting value.
 + Finally, we instantiate 5 different PRNGs, each with different starting values.

-In Verilog, I might have written a test bench for this module as I would not be confident that no mistakes had been made.
+In Verilog, I would not be confident that no mistakes had been made, therefore I probably would have written a test bench for this module.
 In Hardcaml, I do not know how you could make a mistake in this RTL.

 #figure(